taletski/js-todo-app/readme.md

+#Description

 This is a simple ToDo list web app.
-The project is for self education purposes.
+The project is for self education purpose.

+#Features

+Yet to come.